Telsey Advisory Group Increases Burlington Stores (NYSE:BURL) Price Target to $370.00

-Burlington Stores (NYSE:BURL) had its price objective increased by Telsey Advisory Group from $320.00 to $370.00 in a report published on Friday morning, Analyst Ratings Network reports.
-They currently have an outperform rating on the stock.
+Burlington Stores (NYSE:BURL) had its price target boosted by equities research analysts at Telsey Advisory Group from $320.00 to $370.00 in a note issued to investors on Thursday, Benzinga reports.
+The firm currently has an “outperform” rating on the stock.
+Telsey Advisory Group’s target price indicates a potential upside of 12.74% from the stock’s previous close.

-BURL has been the topic of a number of other reports.
-Robert W. Baird lifted their price target on Burlington Stores from $295.00 to $325.00 and gave the stock an outperform rating in a research note on Thursday, March 11th.
-Citigroup reissued a neutral rating and set a $258.00 target price (up from $250.00) on shares of Burlington Stores in a research note on Wednesday, January 27th.
-Royal Bank of Canada boosted their target price on Burlington Stores from $295.00 to $320.00 and gave the company an outperform rating in a research note on Thursday, March 11th.
-Berenberg Bank reissued a hold rating and set a $314.00 target price (up from $304.00) on shares of Burlington Stores in a research note on Monday, March 29th.
-Finally, Cowen boosted their target price on Burlington Stores from $285.00 to $310.00 and gave the company an outperform rating in a research note on Thursday, March 11th.
-One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and twenty have issued a buy rating to the company.
-The company has an average rating of Buy and an average price target of $296.22.
+Several other analysts have also recently commented on BURL.
+Jefferies Financial Group raised their target price on shares of Burlington Stores from $310.00 to $355.00 and gave the stock a “buy” rating in a research note on Thursday, March 11th.
+Royal Bank of Canada raised their price objective on shares of Burlington Stores from $295.00 to $320.00 and gave the company an “outperform” rating in a research report on Thursday, March 11th.
+Evercore ISI boosted their target price on Burlington Stores from $225.00 to $290.00 in a research report on Friday, March 5th.
+Berenberg Bank reissued a “hold” rating and issued a $314.00 price target (up from $304.00) on shares of Burlington Stores in a report on Monday, March 29th.
+Finally, Cowen upped their price objective on Burlington Stores from $285.00 to $310.00 and gave the stock an “outperform” rating in a report on Thursday, March 11th.
+One research analyst has rated the stock with a sell rating, two have assigned a hold rating and twenty have given a buy rating to the company.
+The stock currently has a consensus rating of “Buy” and a consensus target price of $300.82.

-Several large investors have recently made changes to their positions in BURL.
-Park Avenue Securities LLC lifted its holdings in shares of Burlington Stores by 6.4% during the fourth quarter.
-Park Avenue Securities LLC now owns 1,573 shares of the company’s stock valued at $411,000 after purchasing an additional 94 shares in the last quarter.
-YHB Investment Advisors Inc. bought a new position in shares of Burlington Stores during the fourth quarter valued at $229,000.
-Candriam Luxembourg S.C.A. lifted its holdings in shares of Burlington Stores by 9.8% during the fourth quarter.
-Candriam Luxembourg S.C.A. now owns 3,574 shares of the company’s stock valued at $935,000 after purchasing an additional 318 shares in the last quarter.
-IBM Retirement Fund lifted its holdings in shares of Burlington Stores by 13.9% during the fourth quarter.
-IBM Retirement Fund now owns 2,405 shares of the company’s stock valued at $629,000 after purchasing an additional 294 shares in the last quarter.
-Finally, Chicago Capital LLC lifted its holdings in shares of Burlington Stores by 101.4% during the fourth quarter.
-Chicago Capital LLC now owns 2,671 shares of the company’s stock valued at $698,000 after purchasing an additional 1,345 shares in the last quarter.
+A number of large investors have recently bought and sold shares of BURL.
+Price T Rowe Associates Inc. MD increased its position in shares of Burlington Stores by 2.8% during the fourth quarter.
+Price T Rowe Associates Inc. MD now owns 8,627,080 shares of the company’s stock worth $2,256,413,000 after acquiring an additional 235,333 shares during the last quarter.
+Aequim Alternative Investments LP purchased a new stake in Burlington Stores during the 4th quarter worth approximately $627,000.
+BlackRock Inc. raised its position in shares of Burlington Stores by 2.0% in the 1st quarter.
+BlackRock Inc. now owns 3,467,099 shares of the company’s stock valued at $1,035,970,000 after purchasing an additional 68,727 shares in the last quarter.
+Janus Henderson Group PLC boosted its stake in shares of Burlington Stores by 8.6% during the 4th quarter.
+Janus Henderson Group PLC now owns 1,331,008 shares of the company’s stock valued at $348,125,000 after buying an additional 105,555 shares during the last quarter.
+Finally, Artisan Partners Limited Partnership grew its position in shares of Burlington Stores by 2.7% during the fourth quarter.
+Artisan Partners Limited Partnership now owns 1,213,322 shares of the company’s stock worth $317,344,000 after buying an additional 31,664 shares in the last quarter.

 Burlington Stores Company Profile